Cost of Living: Teen quits college to help mum pay bills

 "There's not enough help out there, I've seen people in my area that are literally in tears, it's heartbreaking."

-Figures from the Office of National Statistics (ONS) show UK inflation now stands at 10.1%.
+Figures from the Office for National Statistics (ONS) show UK inflation now stands at 10.1%.

 This 40-year high has been pushed by the rising cost of food and non-alcoholic drinks as well as soaring energy bills due, in part, to the war in Ukraine.